About

 2024

 C. Estelle Smith, Shamika Klassen, Gale H. Prinster, Chenhao Tan, Brian Keegan.
 Governance of the Black Experience on Reddit: r/BlackPeopleTwitter as a Case Study in Supporting Sense of Virtual Community for Black Users.
-CSCW 2024. (local copy)
+CSCW 2024.
+DEI Recognition Award (Top 4% of papers).
+(ACM DL | local copy | blog post

 Gale H. Prinster*, C. Estelle Smith*, Chenhao Tan, and Brian C. Keegan.
 Community Archetypes: An Empirical Framework for Guiding Research Methodologies to Reflect User Experiences of Sense of Virtual Community.
-CSCW 2024. *Co-first authors. (local copy)
+CSCW 2024. *Co-first authors.
+(ACM DL | local copy | blog post)

 C. Estelle Smith, Kylee Shiekh, Hayden Cooreman, Sharfi Rahman, Yifei Zhu, Md Kamrul Siam, Michael Ivanitskiy, Ahmed M. Ahmed, Michael Hallinan, Alexander Grisak, and Gabe Fierro.
 Early Adoption of Generative Artificial Intelligence in Computing Education: Emergent Student Use Cases and Perspectives in 2023.
 ITiCSE 2024.
 Milan, Italy.
-July 2024. (preprint)
+July 2024.
+(ACM DL | local copy)

 C. Estelle Smith, Alemitu Bezabih, and Shadi Nourriz.
 On the Challenges of Implementing Online Spiritual Care Communities (OSCCs) in Collaboration with Diverse Healthcare Teams.
 Paper for CHI 2024 Workshop: Conducting Research at the Intersection of HCI and Health: Building and Supporting Teams with Diverse Expertise to Increase Public Health Impact.
 Honolulu, Hawaii.
 May 2024. (local copy)

 Shadi Nourriz, Alemitu Bezabih, and C. Estelle Smith.
 On the Design Risks of Empathy Fatigue.
 Paper for CHI 2024 Workshop: Empathy-Centric Design: Scrutinizing Empathy Beyond the Individual.
 Honolulu, Hawaii.
 May 2024.
+(ACM DL | local copy)

 Yifei Zhu, Joe Peak, Eryn Kelsey Adkins, and C. Estelle Smith.
 FETCH: Fostering and Enhancing Teamwork, Communication, and Healthy Community Among Animal Shelter Volunteers through Mobile Technology.
 Late-Breaking Work Paper at CHI 2024.
 Honolulu, Hawaii.
 May 2024.
+(ACM DL | local copy)

 C. Estelle Smith, Alemitu Bezabih, Shadi Nourriz, Bo Wu, and Gabe Fierro.
 Toward LLM-Powered Robots In Engineering Education.
 Workshop paper for HRI 2024 Workshop: Human – Large Language Model Interaction: The dawn of a new era or the end of it all?
 Boulder, Colorado.
 March 2024. (local copy)